The best hotels in Bora Bora

 Also: the lagoon currents shift in the wet season (November-April), and some snorkel spots near Anau and the Coral Gardens are murkier than the brochure photos suggest.
 The best visibility windows are June through September, which is exactly when prices are highest.
 That's not a coincidence.

-Bora Bora's best neighborhoods
+Bora Bora's best hotel regions

 Start with the motus if you want the classic overwater experience.
 Motu Tehotu and Motu Ome'e sit right on the lagoon edge with Mount Otemanu dead center in your view.
 But if you're on a tighter budget, Matira Beach on the main island gives you the best sand without the $1,000-a-night price tag.